mvolkmann/blog/src/swift/swift-lang.md

 }
 ```

-Another way to read files is to get them from the `Bundle`.
+Another way to read files is to get them from the app `Bundle`.
-For example:
+To add files to the app `Bundle`:

+- Select the top entry in the Project Navigator.
+- Select the main target.
+- Select the "Build Phases" tab.
+- Expand the "Copy Bundle Resources" section.
+- Click the "+" button.
+- Select the file to be added.
+- Click the "Add" button.

+To read a file from the app `Bundle`:

 ```swift
 let filePath = Bundle.module.path(